-An overwhelming majority of the world’s scientists now agree that fossil fuel use is altering the global climate and thus severely damaging the ecosystems and conditions that support life on Earth.
-In effect, humans are experimenting on a massive scale with the Earth’s capacity to maintain healthy ecosystems or to absorb and adapt to pollution that humans cause.
+The world’s scientists now agree that fossil fuel use is altering the global climate and thus severely damaging the ecosystems and conditions that support life on Earth as we know it.
+In effect, humans are experimenting on a massive scale with the Earth’s capacity to maintain healthy ecosystems or to absorb and adapt to the carbon pollution that humans cause.

-After over 20 years of grantmaking both in and beyond New England, the new Clean Energy Program will concentrate exclusively in New England during the Fund’s last ten years.
-The goal of the Clean Energy Program is to improve the six-state region’s air quality, build a clean energy economy, and reduce its greenhouse gas emissions by 20 percent within ten years, put the region on a trajectory to reduce emissions by 80% by 2050, and in so doing, build a clean energy economy that will make New England a national leader in climate solutions.
+After over 20 years of grantmaking both in and beyond New England, the Clean Energy Program is now concentrating exclusively in New England during the Fund’s last ten years.
+The goals of the Clean Energy Program are to reduce New England states' greenhouse gas emissions by 20 percent within ten years, put the region on a trajectory to reduce emissions by 80% by 2050, and in so doing, build a clean energy economy that will make New England a national leader in climate solutions.
 To achieve these aims New England needs to embrace a new vision of its energy future that: